ONEcampaign/Lost-Potential-Tracker/README.md

  - Syntax

 ### Data
 The data folder contains the main output Excel document for this project: `LPT_data_and_sources_*date*.xlsx`.
-This file contains a *Cover Sheet* explaining the document structure, different versions of the results (*LP BAU, SP BAU, etc*), tracking lost or secured potential, and information on education financing (which is infrequently updated and not part of the analysis stored on this repository).
+This file contains a *Cover Sheet* explaining the document structure, different versions of the results (*LP BAU, SP BAU, etc*), tracking lost or secured potential, and information on education financing (which will not need to be updated and not part of the analysis stored on this repository).

 ### Documents
 The documents folder contains the methodology (pdf and editable format) and other important documents for this project.